Where are you from?

 Coming out of a technology and project management background in the banking industry and with no prior attempts at creative writing, I began my first novel in 2008.
 Frustrated by the pap from the media during the lead up to the presidential election, I was challenged by Joe, my husband and now my editor, to express my ire in writing.
 Adding a creative spin, I took one of the main issues bantered about in the news and twisted a little fact with fiction to create a plausible scenario.
 Surprisingly, to both of us, I discovered the love of writing.

 How did you decide to become an author?

 I took up the challenge posed by my husband and ended up with an eighty-eight thousand word novel.
 The next step was to ask a few friends, who are avid readers and erudite in their own right, to read my tome.
 After receiving a thumbs-up, I decided to self-publish.
 Four months later, I was under contract with Dunham Books, who subsequently republished my first novel Brotherhood Beyond the Yard, along with three others, completing “The Simon Tetralogy.”
-Now I’m in the process of completing my sixth novel, the second Max Ford Thriller, joining a complete new series of narratives.
+Now I’m in the process of working on my seventh novel, the third Max Ford Thriller, joining a complete new series of narratives.

 How did you choose the genre you write in?

 It chose me.
 As a political junkie who questions all issues and with a built-in conspiratorial mind, romance novels where not an option.

 Who are your favorite authors?

 Although, I write more in the genre of Brad Thor or John Grisham…who are on my favorite’s list, Lauren Belfer, author of City of Light, and Robert Hellenga who wrote The Sixteen Pleasures, initially inspired me.
 Their ability to weave fact with fiction is masterful.
 It is a challenging goal I try to attain in all my novels.